 Who Should Apply?

-In 2018, a total of 65 students attended the program and came from countries including Australia, Canada, China, Colombia, Finland, France, Germany, Guatemala, Mexico, New Zealand, Pakistan, Peru, Poland, Sweden, Switzerland, United Kingdom, and the United States.
+In 2019, a total of 65 students attended the programme and came from countries including Australia, Canada, China, Colombia, Finland, France, Germany, Guatemala, Mexico, New Zealand, Pakistan, Peru, Poland, Sweden, Switzerland, United Kingdom and United States.

 New College, Oxford

 Students will be accommodated and take all of their meals at New College, Oxford on Holywell Street.
 Founded by William of Wykham in 1379, it is one of the largest, best known and most beautiful of the Oxford colleges.
 The college is located in the centre of Oxford, close to the St Cross Law Faculty Building, in which the Bodleian Law Library is located.
 Classes are to be held in the St Cross Law Faculty Building.
 The classrooms include a lecture hall for plenary sessions and breakout rooms for classes.
 The Administrative offices, which house the Oxford director and supporting staff, are in Rewley House, Wellington Square, Oxford.

 Students are accommodated in single study bedrooms at New College.
 Many of the bedrooms have private bathrooms but such a room can only be guaranteed if the supplementary private bathroom fee is paid.

 Individuals with Disabilities

 The department's aim is to treat all participants equally and welcomes applications from people with disabilities.
 Individuals' needs are taken into account as far as possible, providing reasonable adaptations and assistance within the resources available.
 We ask that people let us know of any disability or special need (confidentially if required) so that we can help them participate as fully as possible.